Rusty McNealy

-Robert Lee McNealy (born August 12, 1958) is a former Major League Baseball outfielder who made a brief appearance with the Oakland Athletics toward the end of the season.
+Robert Lee McNealy (born August 12, 1958) is an American former Major League Baseball (MLB) outfielder who made a brief appearance with the Oakland Athletics toward the end of the season.

 While playing college baseball for Florida International University, McNealy was drafted by the New York Yankees in the fourth round of the January amateur draft, but did not sign.
-His stock fell by his senior year, as the Seattle Mariners waited until the seventeenth round of the 1980 Major League Baseball Draft to call his name.
+His stock fell by his senior year, as the Seattle Mariners waited until the seventeenth round of the 1980 Major League Baseball draft to call his name.